muratk3n/thirdwave/en/README.md

 I always felt uneasy abt the Big Bang.. not the concept per se but the fact that it was so far in the past..
-With so much of basics unresolved in fundamental phy, how can you rewind the model and peer so far in history?
+With so much of basics unresolved in fundamental phy, how can you rewind the model and peer so far back in history?
 To the beginning of time!

 ---